Make Your Home Happier With a Family Calendar

 Suffice it to say, I spend a lot of time figuring out how to get my kids to and from their various activities and even more time in the car driving them back and forth.
 I am essentially a taxi driver, though my children have yet to tip me a single penny.

 It used to be enough for me—the mom—to keep track of the girls’ schedules in my own planner.
-I have a great planner that I love (to see it, click here: Mom on the Go Planner).
-It keeps me organized, I know where my kids and husband need to be at all times, and I can easily see double-bookings and figure out how to deal with them.
+My planner keeps me organized, I know where my kids and husband need to be at all times, and I can easily see double-bookings and figure out how to deal with them.

 Related: Why Everyone Should Use a Paper Planner